Steven-Furlong/executable-creation-workflow/README.md

 # Executable Creation Workflow

 The following is a workflow guide into creating executable drivers for HID controllers (Arduino, Raspberry, etc.)
+This has been my working solution into providing clients with easy, one-click solutions for reuploading code to a board that's been wiped of data, they may have accidentally flashed, etc.
+It has the added benefit of encrypting source code into machine code, making it much harder to replicate my intellectual property.